The Plastic Leak Project

 Julien Boucher, Director of ecodesign center br> EA

 Gerard Bos, Director of Global Business and Biodiversity Programme, IUCN br> International Union for Conservation of Nature

 Alix Grabowski, Manager, Plastics and Packaging br> WWF-US

 Harnessing science to stop leakage at its source

 Using the PLP Guidelines, companies can see where leakage is occurring across global value chains, as well as quantify plastic loss and release rates.
 The PLP methodology is a valuable tool for sustainability managers, corporate decision-makers, R&D teams, product and packaging designers, marketing teams and supply chain managers, and is applicable across sectors ranging from agri-food and apparel to cosmetics, shipping and beyond, to assess plastic leakage linked to transport, textiles, plastic products and packaging, and plastic pellets.

 A plastic leakage assessment provides businesses with insights that serve as a strong foundation to define effective strategies and actions for eliminating plastic pollution across their value chains.
 It is an essential first step on the journey of translating bold sustainability commitments into meaningful actions to address plastic impacts.

 The PLP Stakeholders

-Project stakeholders are composed of a great diversity of expertise and represent many industries involved in the plastic value chain (textile, food packaging, bio-based materials, tires) — experts in micro-plastics, waste, LCA and circularity, well-recognized academics exploring macro- and micro-plastics issues, world famous international organizations for nature conversation, and the European Commission — linking this project with the on-going explorations on impacts of plastics.
+Project stakeholders represent a diversity of expertise and industries across the plastic value chain, as well as scientific experts in microplastics, plastic waste, LCA and circularity, recognized academics exploring macro- and micro-plastics issues, leading international organizations for nature conversation, and the European Commission, linking this project with the on-going work on the impacts of plastics.